jasonwist/Just_a_Few_Garys/Constitution/Constitution.md

 1. Scoring will be decided by the Commissioners prior to draft day and will be posted on the League Settings page.
 Any suggestions to the Rules and scoring can be brought up at the draft and voted on by the league.
 Commissioners do have the power to overrule, but they (Commissioners) must vote unanimously.
 1. Current Scoring Modifications from :
    1. Passing Touchdowns - 6 Points
-   1. Recoptions - 0.5 Points
+   1. Receptions - 0.5 Points
-   1. Field Goals 40-49 Yards - 4 Points
-   1. Field Goals 50+ Yards - 5 Points
+   1. Field Goals - 0.1 Point/yard
-   1. Fieled Goals Missed Any - (-1) Points
+   1. Field Goals Missed Any - (-2) Points
    1. Points After Attempt Missed - (-1) Points
    1. 4th Down Stops - 2 Points
    1. Three and Outs Forced - 0.25 Points